 To use P#, you require a C# compiler and the ability to run C# programs.

-The source code (both Prolog and C#) is contained in the demo zip file which can be downloaded below.
+The source code (both Prolog and C#) is also available:

 You should add Psharp.dll to the Global Assembly Cache (GAC).
 Having done this you can run P# by executing the Psharp.exe file.
 It is possible to run Psharp.exe without putting Psharp.dll in the GAC, simply by placing the two files in the same folder.
 However, putting Psharp.dll in the GAC makes it easier for C# programs generated by P# to find the DLL (alternatively you can add a reference to some copy of the DLL when you compile your C# files).

 To translate a Prolog source file, called myfile.pl, say, run P# and enter the command

 If the compilation was successful there will now be a number of C# files in the directory.
 Copy the file Loader.cs into the directory as well.